What You Need to Know About Thin-Film Coating

-PVD thin-film coating is a process in which a solid material, often a metal, is vaporized in a vacuum and deposited, atom-by-atom, onto the surface of a part.
-This material may be combined with nitrogen, oxygen, or a carbon-containing gas to form compound materials.
-This process forms a thin, bonded, metal or metal-ceramic layer on your part or product’s surface that greatly improves its appearance, durability, and/or function.
-The deposition process can be easily customized to change the color, durability, or other characteristics of a coating.
+PVD thin-film coating is a process in which a solid material, often a metal, is vaporized in a vacuum and deposited, atom by atom, onto the surface of a part.
+The material may be combined with nitrogen, oxygen, or a carbon-containing gas to form compound materials.
+This process forms a thin, bonded, metal or metal-ceramic layer on your part or product’s surface that greatly improves its appearance, durability, and performance.
+The deposition process is adjusted to change the color, durability, or other characteristics of a coating.

-PE-CVD (plasma enhanced chemical vapor deposition) thin-film coating is a similar process in which the atoms in a gas are energized and deposited on a surface.
-VT Diamond™ coatings (DLC – diamond-like carbon) are an example of a thin-film coating deposited using a PE-CVD process.
+PECVD (plasma-enhanced chemical vapor deposition) vacuum coating is a similar process in which the atoms in a gas are energized and deposited on a surface.
+Diamond-like carbon (DLC) is an example of a thin-film coating deposited using a PECVD process.

 Easily integrate deposition systems into your existing processes

-Our scientists work closely with you to create coatings customized for your specifications.
+Our scientists work closely with you to create coatings optimized for your specifications.